 - Literature and the Old with Wendell Aycock, Graduate School associate academic dean

-- The Problems Associated with Developing New Pharmaceuticals with Ted Reid, professor of ophthalmology
+- The Problems Associated with Developing New Pharmaceuticals with Ted Reid, professor

 - Politics in Lubbock with Pamela Brink, Lubbock County democratic chair